jaredly/reason-language-server/Readme.md

 ext install jaredly.reason-vscode
 ```

+The vscode extension is configured via the normal vscode settings screen.

 ### OniVim

 Oni has support for Reason baked in, and it only needs a little bit of configuration to integrate this langauge server.